Last updated on May 14, 2025

 Countless people have asked me how to build a deck during my years working at a game store.
 The first step to deckbuilding is always to have a plan.

-For example, you may be a fan of the recent Innistrad sets and want to build a vampire deck.
+For example, you may be a fan of Innistrad sets and want to build a vampire deck.
 “Vampire deck” is too broad of an idea to know how to build.
 Instead, look at the vampire cards available and figure out what kind of strategy they'd lend themselves to.
 You could play an aggro deck with the cheaper and more aggressive vampires, or you could play some of the more expensive creatures and end up with a midrange deck.
 The rest of your deck will fall into place once you have your plan.

+For this article I'll default to decks with a 60-card minimum to determine amounts unless otherwise mentioned.
 Now, let’s go over the four most popular strategies in Magic and how they work.

 Aggro Decks